junxit/us-congress-bills-116/bill.md

 The purposes of this Act are as follows:

-- **(1)** To ensure that Federal science agencies and institutions of higher education receiving Federal research and development funding are fully engaging their entire talent pool.
+- **(1)** To ensure that Federal science agencies and institutions of higher education receiving Federal research and development funding are fully engaging the entire talent pool of the United States.
-- **(2)** To promote research on, and increase understanding of, the participation and trajectories of women, minorities, and other groups historically underrepresented in STEM studies and careers, including persons with disabilities and rural, poor, and tribal populations, at institutions of higher education and Federal science agencies, including Federal laboratories.
+- **(2)** To promote research on, and increase understanding of, the participation and trajectories of women, minorities, and other groups historically underrepresented in STEM studies and careers, including persons with disabilities, older learners, veterans, and rural, poor, and tribal populations, at institutions of higher education and Federal science agencies, including Federal laboratories.
 - **(3)** To raise awareness within Federal science agencies, including Federal laboratories, and institutions of higher education about cultural and institutional barriers limiting the recruitment, retention, promotion, and other indicators of participation and achievement of women, minorities, and other groups historically underrepresented in academic and Government STEM research careers at all levels.
 - **(4)** To identify, disseminate, and implement best practices at Federal science agencies, including Federal laboratories, and at institutions of higher education to remove or reduce cultural and institutional barriers limiting the recruitment, retention, and success of women, minorities, and other groups historically underrepresented in academic and Government STEM research careers.
 - **(5)** To provide grants to institutions of higher education to recruit, retain, and advance STEM faculty members from underrepresented minority groups and to implement or expand reforms in undergraduate STEM education in order to increase the number of students from underrepresented minority groups receiving degrees in these fields.

 ## § 3.
 Federal science agency policies for caregivers

-- **(a)** *OSTP guidance* Not later than 6 months after the date of enactment of this Act, the Director shall provide guidance to each Federal science agency to establish policies that—
+- **(a)** *OSTP guidance* Not later than 6 months after the date of enactment of this Act, the Director, in consultation with relevant agencies, shall provide guidance to each Federal science agency to establish policies that—
   - **(1)** apply to all—
-    - **(A)** intramural and extramural research awards granted by such agency; and
+    - **(A)** research awards granted by such agency; and
-    - **(B)** primary investigators of such research who have caregiving responsibilities, including care for a newborn or newly adopted child and care for an immediate family member who is sick or disabled; and
+    - **(B)** principal investigators of such research who have caregiving responsibilities, including care for a newborn or newly adopted child and care for an immediate family member who is sick or disabled; and
   - **(2)** provide—
     - **(A)** flexibility in timing for the initiation of approved research awards granted by such agency;
     - **(B)** no-cost extensions of such research awards;